Data centre

 The Solution

-• Cooling tower and HVAC access with engineered stairs, guard rails, and platforms for safe, routine servicing.
+- Cooling tower and HVAC access with engineered stairs, guard rails, platforms, and ladders to create a safe access environment for routine servicing.

-• Confined space solutions including rated ladders, hatches, and anchor points for safe entry and retrieval.
+- Confined space solutions, including rated ladder systems, hatches, anchor points, and static lines for safe entry and retrieval.

 Built from corrosion-resistant, low-maintenance materials, every system is fire-compliant, backed by a 25-year warranty, and tailored to integrate with existing building services and security protocols.